txross1993/camera-intrinsic-calibration/README.md

 **Mode 1**: Collect images.
 Use this mode to start a video stream to your stream source, and press "g" to save the images to the specified CalibrationPhotoDir.

 **Mode 2**: Run calibration.
 Output pickeled calibration file will be located at data/calibration-files/<CameraMakeAndModel>.calibration.file.

+**Mode 3**: Test calibration undistortion output.
+Provide the path to the image you want to test the undistortion on in ImageComparisonPath and the name of the calibration file located in /data/calibrationFiles.